-When a student wishes to make a report of a crime and maintain confidentiality, depending upon the circumstances of the crime, Standard College will make every effort, but cannot guarantee, that the request will be honored.
+When a student voluntarily reports a crime, while wishing to maintain confidentiality, Standard College will make every effort, but cannot guarantee, that the confidentiality request will be honored.
+The circumstances of the crime will determine whether the confidential can be maintained.

-It is important for students to be aware that faculty and staff at Standard College are required to inform the Deputy Executive Director of any crime or incident reported to them.
+It is important for students to be aware that faculty and staff at Standard College are required to inform the Deputy Executive Director-Administration of any crime or incident reported to them.
 The Deputy Executive Director will subsequently determine whether confidentiality can be maintained by evaluating the request in the context of the school's responsibility to provide a safe and nondiscriminatory environment for all students.

 Even when confidentiality is granted, all Clery Act crimes brought to the attention of faculty and staff will be included in the Clery Act report.
-Identifying characteristics of students, such as names, initials, and contact information, will not be included.
+Identifying characteristics, such as names, initials, and contact information, would not be included in the report.
+Standard College is required to report information about designated conduct to law enforcement agencies and the prosecuting authorities who would be responsible for investigating and prosecuting the allegations.